microbiomedata/ReadsQC/docs/index.rst

 This workflow utilizes the program “rqcfilter2” from BBTools to perform quality control on raw Illumina reads.
 The workflow performs quality trimming, artifact removal, linker trimming, adapter trimming, and spike-in removal (using BBDuk), and performs human/cat/dog/mouse/microbe removal (using BBMap).

-The following parameters are used for "rqcfilter2" in this the workflow
+The following parameters are used for "rqcfilter2" in this workflow
  - qtrim=r     :  Quality-trim from right ends before mapping.
  - trimq=0     :  Trim quality threshold.
  - maxns=3     :  Reads with more Ns than this will be discarded.